 How Developmental Stages Affect Neurodevelopment and Motor Control

-Building upon current research on the foundation of defining neurodevelopmental disorders, it is important to explore how various developmental stages influence these conditions.
+Building upon current research on defining neurodevelopmental disorders, exploring how various developmental stages influence these conditions is essential.

-The Bobath therapists, who specialize in NDT, often work with children experiencing motor impairments due to conditions such as traumatic brain injury or cerebral palsy.
+The Bobath therapists, who specialise in NDT, often work with children experiencing motor impairments due to conditions such as traumatic brain injury or cerebral palsy.

 Neurodevelopmental treatment strategies are essential in addressing these issues early, aiming to enhance motor skills and adapt to challenges in motor control.
 Understanding the relationship between motor disorders and developmental stages enriches our approach, providing targeted interventions that support the child’s ability to navigate their environment more effectively.